at-tawlib/my-config-files/README.md

 - Install vimplug.
 Choose the neovim option [here](https://github.com/junegunn/vim-plug)
 - To install the plugins, open init.vim with nvim and run `:PlugInstall`

+- To install coc.nvim, goto to`/.config/nvim/plugged`.
+If it is not there, create it

 my configuration for neovim
 it includes betty coding stye plugin